 Dr Ron Ehrlich: Okay.
 What about restless legs?
 You’ve mentioned it.
 Just, again, because you said last time we spoke, what, 5% to 10% of the population have restless legs.

 Dr W. Chris Winter: Probably.
 Now just because you have it … I meet people all the time.
 If they say, “Yeah, I get that, but I’m sleeping well and feel great,” then I wouldn’t treat it.

-Restless leg is essentially an individual that usually in the evening, when they’re sitting down watching the news or their favorite television show, will feel discomfort to the point where they don’t want to sit still anymore.
+Restless leg is essentially an individual that usually in the evening when they’re sitting down watching the news or their favourite television show, will feel discomfort to the point where they don’t want to sit still anymore.
 A lot of times the patients are not as aware of it as the partner.
 The partner will tell them, “Please sit still.
 You’re moving around so much.
 Just calm down.
 You’re annoying me because you’re moving around so much.”

 These individuals often really struggle with long car rides at night or a transatlantic flight, the red-eye flight, when they’re boxed in between two passengers next to them.
 They just don’t like to sit still.